Seagate/cortx-re/docker/jenkins/README.md

 # Jenkins As Continuous Integration Tool

 We use Jenkins as Continuous Integration tool.
-This document explains Jenkins deployment architecture and associated used cases.
+This document explains Jenkins deployment architecture and associated use cases.

 ## Overview